Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 15+ Ranger, [Primal Focus II](#primal-focus-ii-feral-eyes)_

-When you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or Unarmed Strike, you can choose to end the spell and make the attack score a Critical Hit.
+When you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } , you can choose to end the spell and make the attack score a Critical Hit.

 ---